 If my gums are bleeding during brushing and/or flossing, should I stop brushing and/or flossing?

 Brushing is essential, as is flossing.
 Do not disrupt your routine, because not brushing could make matters even worse.
 What you should do is schedule a dental checkup as soon as possible, and we will treat your gums and provide you with gum disease prevention tactics.
 It could be that you’re just brushing too hard or improperly.
 This could cause gums to bleed.
 We’ll figure it out and go from there.

 Is there anything I can do to prevent getting gum disease in the first place?

 Preventative dentistry is the key to a healthy mouth.
 Scheduling regular dental checkups/exams and cleanings will keep your oral health in check, including the gums.
 Proactive patients do themselves a great service by seeing us, even when nothing seems to be wrong.
 Waiting until something goes wrong means small issues have a greater chance to develop, oftentimes leaving you in a predicament.
 The deep cleaning we can do along the gum line and a thorough in-office exam will ward off disease, keep your mouth fresh and clean, and keep us abreast of any abnormalities along the way.
-The removal of plaque and tartar, as well as food debris and bacteria will make gums healthier.
-The process is relatively pain-free, but if your gums are severely tender or highly inflamed, we can discuss the option of numbing the area before deep cleaning.
+The removal of plaque and tartar, as well as food debris and bacteria, will make gums healthier.
+The process is relatively pain-free, but if your gums are severely tender or highly inflamed, we can discuss the option of numbing the area before the deep cleaning.
 Our goal is to make your appointment as comfortable as we can.